What applicants need to do

-You'll then need to write the references (you can tailor it to the specific course) and send them to the conservatoire(s).
+You then need to write the reference (you can tailor it to the specific course) and send them to the conservatoire(s).

 - Either email the form(s) to the conservatoire(s) — the form must not be emailed to a conservatoire from the applicant's email address.

-- Or print and sign each reference from and post them, to each conservatoire.
+- Or print and sign each reference from, and post to each conservatoire.